sglahn/docker-platformio-core/README.md

 Add the script platformio.sh to your path and run platformio < options >.

 ### Uploading
-For convenience, the scripts checks if the host device /dev/ttyUSB0 is available and adds this device to the Docker container.
+For convenience, the script checks if the host device /dev/ttyUSB0 is available and adds this device to the Docker container.
 You can override this device by setting the environment variable UPLOAD_PORT.

-### Step By Step
+## Step By Step
 Pull the image
 ```
 pull sglahn/docker-platformio-core:latest